Luchy-B/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - I would like to thank Microverse for providing the reading materials that aided us to during the project development.
-- I would like to thank [Lucas Erkana](https://github.com/Lucas-Erkana) for helping me with the designing of this portfolio.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>